AmrinSuhail/AmrinSuhail/README.md

    - Designing a PCB for a DC-to-DC converter in Altium Designer.
    - Exploring component selection, layout optimization, and testing.

-2. **PCB Design Tutorials**
-   - A series of tutorials for beginners covering PCB basics, tools, and tips.

-3. **Basic Microcontroller Applications**
-   - Simple projects like LED blink, sensor interfacing, and basic automation.

 ---

 ## 📫 Let's Connect